Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 ### 8.1.
 Rhizobiales phylogenomic analysis
 * Assembled dataset based on the selection from [Volpiano et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8026895/#FS1)
 	* `analysis/09_rhizobiales_phylogeny/Table_1.xlsx` is the supplementary from this paper.
-Table S1 gives the list of genomes they used
+Supplementary Table 1 gives the list of genomes they used
 	* Saved the list of ftp addresses into a separate file `analysis/09_rhizobiales_phylogeny/ftp_list.txt`
 	* Removed \r from the file
 	```